 Basically, what you need to know is if LGBTQ students feel safe/unsafe, visible/invisible, connected/isolated on campus.
 Are they comfortable being out?
 Have they been the victims of discrimination, harassment or hate crimes?
 Are appropriate resources available and accessible to them?

 Read applicable resources.
-There are more and more books being published on this topic every year.
-Definitely read the book “Our Place on Campus: Lesbian, Gay, Bisexual, Transgender Services and Programs in Higher Education” part of The Greenwood Educators’ Reference Collection by Sue Rankin, Ronni Sanlo, and Robert Schoenberg is one place to start.
+The book “Our Place on Campus: Lesbian, Gay, Bisexual, Transgender Services and Programs in Higher Education” part of The Greenwood Educators’ Reference Collection by Sue Rankin, Ronni Sanlo, and Robert Schoenberg is one place to start.
 Also, check out the Advocate College Guide for LGBT Students by Shane L. Windmeyer.
 It lists the “100 Best LGBT Campuses” and features leading campuses with LGBTQ resource centers across the country.
 Books, videos, and online articles may all be great resources.
 Tailor your research to the needs of your group.

 Ask questions.
 Find out if other schools in your area have an LGBTQ Center.
 If so, talk to them about their process, the challenges and the success.